Ninkurra

-Ninkurra or Ninkur was a name of multiple Mesopotamian deities, including a divine artisan, presumably a sculptress.
+Ninkurra or Ninkur was a name of multiple Mesopotamian deities, including a divine artisan, presumably a female sculptor.
 There is no agreement among researchers if this Ninkurra corresponds to the identically named goddess appearing in the myth Enki and Ninhursag.
 A different deity named Ninkur appears in enumerations of ancestors of Enlil in god lists.
-This theonym was also employed as a logogram to represent the name of a goddess worshiped in Mari and in Emar on the Euphrates, possibly to be identified as the wife of Dagan, Shalash.
+This theonym was also employed as a logogram to represent the name of a goddess worshipped in Mari and in Emar on the Euphrates, possibly to be identified as the wife of Dagan, Shalash.